Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

-The root directory
+The Root Directory
 """"""""""""""""""

-The *ACPFTestProject* directory is the root directory of the project.
+The :code:`ACPFTestProject` directory is the root directory of the project.
 This is the directory that you get when cloning a CPF project.
 Most of the command line operations that are needed to handle the CPF project are executed in this directory.
 The directory contains scripts to configure and build the project.
-It also contains the \ref SourcesDirectory "Sources", \ref ConfigurationDirectory "Configuration" and \ref GeneratedDirectory "Generated" directories.
+It also contains the :ref:`Sources <sources_dir>`, :ref:`Configuration <configuration_dir>` and :ref:`Generated <generated_dir>` directories.
-The \ref SourcesDirectory "Sources" directory is stored in the repository, while the other two are generated when setting up the project.
+The :ref:`Sources <sources_dir>` directory is stored in the repository, while the other two are generated when setting up the project.

+.. _sources_dir:

-The Sources directory
+The Sources Directory
 """""""""""""""""""""

 The *Sources* directory contains all the files that are checked into the repository.
 After cloning a CPF repository, this should be the only existing directory in the cpf-root-directory.
-The Sources directory contains the root \c CMakeLists.txt file of the repository, global files and directories for the packages that contain the *payload* code of the project.
+The Sources directory contains the root :code:`CMakeLists.txt` file of the repository, global files and directories for the packages that contain the *payload* code of the project.
 There is a set of files that are in every CPF project.

-- <b><code>CMakeLists.txt</code>:</b> The root \c CMakeLists.txt file creates the CI-project.
-This is the *host* project that contains the package projects that are created by the packages \c CMakeLists.txt files.
-The CPF dependencies are pulled in by including
+- **CMakeLists.txt:** The root :code:`CMakeLists.txt` file creates the CI-project.
+This is the *host* project that contains the package projects that are created by the packages :code:`CMakeLists.txt` files.
+The CPF dependencies are pulled in by including the
-  \ref cpfInitModule "cpfInit.cmake".
-The Packages are added by calling the \ref cpfAddPackages function.
-Both are provided by the \ref CPFCMake package.
+  :ref:`cpfInit <cpfInitModule>` module.
+The Packages are added by calling the :ref:`cpfAddPackages` function.
+Both are provided by the :ref:`cpfCMake` package.

-- <b><code>packages.cmake</code>:</b> This file defines a CMake variable that holds a list of package names that are \c OWNED by this
-  CI-project or are \c EXTERNAL packages. *Owned* means, that the CI-job that builds this repository is responsible for verifying that all automated checks for the package pass before it is marked with a version tag.
-More information about package ownership can be found \ref PackageOwnership "here".
+- **packages.cmake:** This file defines a CMake variable that holds a list of package names that are :code:`OWNED` by this CI-project or are :code:`EXTERNAL` packages. *Owned* means, that the CI-job that builds this repository is responsible for verifying that all automated checks for the package pass before it is marked with a version tag.
+More information about package ownership can be found :ref:`here <packageOwnership>`.

-- <b><code>CIBuildConfigurations</code>:</b> This directory provides the CI job with information about the project configurations that should be build by the CI job.
-These configurations are defined in files like \c VS.config.cmake which contain a set of CMake cache variables.
-More information about the config file mechanism can be found \ref ConfigurationStep "here".
+- **CIBuildConfigurations:** This directory provides the CI job with information about the project configurations that should be build by the CI job.
+These configurations are defined in files like :code:`VS.config.cmake` which contain a set of CMake cache variables.
+More information about the config file mechanism can be found :ref:`here <configurationStep>`.

-- <b><code>CIBuildConfigurations/cpfCiBuildConfigurations.json</code>:</b> A file that contains a list of configurations that are build by the projects CI job.
-This is only needed if the infrastructure provided by \ref CPFMachines is used.
+- **CIBuildConfigurations/cpfCiBuildConfigurations.json:** A file that contains a list of configurations that are build by the projects CI job.
+This is only needed if the infrastructure provided by :ref:`CPFMachines` is used.

-- <b><code>APackage</code>:</b> A directory that contains a package.
+- **APackage:** A directory that contains a package.
 The name of the package directory can be chosen by the user.
   It also defines the name of the main library, executable or custom target that is created by this package.
   A CPF project can have multiple package directories.
   The package directory contains all source files that belong to the package.
 These can hold the production code, test code or the package documentation.
-The package directory must contain a \c CMakeLists.txt file that calls the
-  \ref cpfInitPackageProject and one of the \c cpfAdd<X>Package functions.
+The package directory must contain a :code:`CMakeLists.txt` file that calls the :ref:`cpfInitPackageProject` and one of the :code:`cpfAdd<X>Package()` functions.
 The directory structure within the package directory can be chosen freely.
-  The relative directories of source files must be prepended when adding the files to the packages \c CMakeLists.txt file.
+  The relative directories of source files must be prepended when adding the files to the packages :code:`CMakeLists.txt` file.

+.. _configuration_dir:

-The Configuration directory
+The Configuration Directory
 """""""""""""""""""""""""""

 The *Configuration* directory contains CMake files that define the locally used configurations of the project.
-This directory is generated by calling the \c 1_Configure.py script in the \ref ConfigurationStep "configuration step".
+This directory is generated by calling the :code:`1_Configure.py` script in the :ref:`configuration step <configurationStep>`.
 This directory is used to keep manually created project configurations out of the potentially short lived *Generated* directory.

+.. _generated_dir:

-The Generated directory
+The Generated Directory
 """""""""""""""""""""""

-The *Generated* directory contains all files that are generated by the \ref GenerateStep "generate-" and \ref BuildStep "build step".
+The *Generated* directory contains all files that are generated by the :ref:`generate- <generateStep>` and :ref:`build step <buildStep>`.
 All contents of that directory can be deleted without loosing any manual work.
 However you will have to re-execute the *generate* and *build* step after deleting this directory.